TechGenie-awake/FlipFrenzy/README.md

 npm run dev
 ```
 ## Basic Controls:
-Click on cards to flip them.
+Click on cards to flip them.<br>
 Match all pairs to win the game.

 ## Game Modes:
-Easy Mode: Fewer cards.
+Easy Mode: Fewer cards.<br>
-Medium Mode: A balanced number of cards.
+Medium Mode: A balanced number of cards.<br>
 Hard Mode: More challenging with more cards.